Northwestern Greening

 Tree

-Tree vigorous, with moderately long, stout, crooked branches.
-Form upright becoming quite roundish or spreading, inclined to droop, dense.
-Twigs moderately long, curved, stout, with large terminal buds; internodes medium to long.
+Twigs moderately long, curved, stout with large terminal buds; internodes medium to long.
 Bark clear reddish-brown, lightly mottled with scarf-skin, lightly pubescent.
 Lenticels quite numerous, medium to large, oval or elongated, raised, very conspicuous, pale and contrasting clearly with the bright smooth bark.
-Buds large, broad, plump, obtuse, free, projecting, slightly pubescent.
+Buds large, broad, plump, obtuse, free, projecting, slightly pubescent (Beach).

 Fruit

-Cavity: Rather small to large, acute to acuminate, moderately narrow to wide, deep, often compressed or lipped, often with outspreading russet.
+Cavity: Beach describes the cavity as rather small to large, acute to acuminate, moderately narrow to wide, deep, often compressed or lipped, often with outspreading russet.
+Hedrick: small, acute, narrow, deep, often compressed or lipped, with outspreading russet.
+Hansen and Budd-Hansen: regular, deep, acute, sometimes slightly russeted.

-Basin: Small to large, narrow to wide, usually abrupt, moderately deep, furrowed and wrinkled.
+Basin: Small to large, narrow to wide, usually abrupt, moderately deep, furrowed and wrinkled (Beach); small, narrow, abrupt, deep, furrowed and wrinkled (Hedrick); regular, finely wrinkled around the eye (Hansen; Budd-Hansen).

-A large part of the fruit does not reach prime condition before January.
-The rate of loss in common storage is high in November and sometimes in December, moderate through the winter, and gradually rising to high or very high in the closing weeks of its season.
-A considerable portion of the fruit remains sound at the close of winter, and some may keep till June.
+Winter (Lowther); all winter (Hansen; Budd-Hansen); December to April (Thomas); November to April (Hedrick).
+At Beach's Station it has not been a satisfactory keeper in common storage, the rate of loss being high in November and sometimes in December, moderate through the winter, and gradually rising to high or very high in the closing weeks of its season.
+A large part of the fruit does not reach prime condition before January, a considerable portion of it remains sound at the close of the winter, and some of it may keep till June (Beach).

 Uses